 - optional a 2 inch piece of qalaqand

-- * Add milk, bring to a boil (watch carefully)
+- Add milk, bring to a boil (watch carefully) and then add the salt, nuts and saffron if using.

-- * Add most of your can of condensed milk, and the qalaqand (if using), and stir well before tasting.
+- Add most of your can of condensed milk, and qalaqand (if using) and stir well before tasting.
 Sheer Khurma becomes sweeter tasting as it cools, but if you feel it is under sweet then add more condensed milk.

 Pin to make!